-Furthermore, if an attendee does not follow applicable rules during a Council meeting, disturbs the peace at a Council meeting or endangers the safety of the Council or the public at a council meeting, that individual may also have further restrictions placed upon them as necessary, including, if allowed by Court order, forfeiture of their right to speak at or right to attend future Council meetings.
+Furthermore, if an attendee does not follow applicable rules during a Council meeting, disturbs the peace at a Council meeting or endangers the safety of the Council or the public at a Council meeting, that individual may also have further restrictions placed upon them as necessary, including, if allowed by Court order, forfeiture of their right to speak at or right to attend future Council meetings.
 Any such actions are to be determined by Council and shall be consistent with the Michigan Open Meetings Act.

-RULE 8- Voting
+MEETING RULE 8 - Voting

-In all cases where a vote is taken, the Chair shall decide that result.
-A roll call vote shall be called upon the request of any member of the Council.
-The roll call voting order shall rotate around the council table with the Mayor voting in the rotation.
+In all cases where a vote is taken, the Chair shall decide the result.
+A roll call vote shall be called upon the request of any Council member.
+The roll call voting order shall rotate around the Council table with the Mayor voting in the rotation.

-RULE 9 - Nominations or Appointments to Boards, Commissions or Committees
+MEETING RULE-9 - Nominations or Appointments to Boards, Commissions, or Committees

-Nominations or appointments to boards, commissions, or committees, which require the confirmation or approval of Council, shall not be confirmed or approved before the next regular meeting of the Council except with the consent of 8 of the members of the Council.
-When required by ordinance or otherwise deemed in the best interest of the City, the Charter residency requirement for nomination or appointment of an individual to a board, commission or committee is waived by a resolution concurred in by not less than seven members of Council.
+Nominations or appointments to boards, commissions, or committees, which require the confirmation or approval of Council, shall not be confirmed or approved before the next regular Council meeting except with the consent of 8 Council members.
+When required by ordinance or otherwise deemed in the best interest of the City, the requirement of Section 12.2(b) of the City Charter that certain appointees must be registered electors of the City may be waived by a resolution concurred in by not less than seven members of Council.

-RULE 10 - Council Conduct of Discussion and Debate
+MEETING RULE 10 - Council Conduct of Discussion and Debate